expressjs/expressjs.com/guide/migrating-4.md

 </tr>
 <tr>
 <td markdown="1">
-`http.createServer()
+`http.createServer()`
 </td>
 <td markdown="1">
-The `http` module is no longer needed.
-The app is started using `app.listen()`.
+The `http` module is no longer needed, unless you need to directly work with it (socket.io/SPDY/HTTPS).
+The app can be started using
+`app.listen()`.
 </td>
 </tr>